Aubay-Data-AI/calista/README.md

 | 1         |           |2023-12-31 | 53000     |
 | 2         | Marié     |2018-12-31 | 28000     |

-You can load this table using CalistaTable with the Pandas engine and perform a diagnostic:
+You can load this table using CalistaTable with the Pandas engine:
 ```
 table_pandas = CalistaTable(engine="pandas").load(path="examples/demo_new_model.csv", file_format="parquet")

-diagnostic_pandas_result = table_pandas.diagnostic()
 ```

 You can define custom rules using __Calista__ to analyze specific conditions within your data: